namsral/Snoop/Readme.markdown

 ---

 Q: Does it work on Windows, OSX or BSD?
-A: No, the daemon was written to work on the Linux packet filter system.
+A: No, the daemon was written to work with the Linux packet filter system.

 Q: Won't this WoL technique drain my mobile iOS battery?
 A: If you keep a reasonable WoL interval of 300 seconds it shouldn't pose a problem since iOS itself frequently wakes up to talk to Apple's server.